Awards of Excellence

 Those who in their lifetime made a significant contribution to the cultural arts.

-The MACC has a selection panel made up of previous Awards of Excellence winners and community members who represent diverse backgrounds, ages, experience in various art forms, occupations, and community involvement.
+The MACC has an award review committee made up of previous Awards of Excellence winners and community members who represent diverse backgrounds, ages, experience in various art forms, occupations, and community involvement.

 Panelists do not receive the list of nominees until after the nomination process is closed, to preserve the integrity of the process.